 3.0.0 Sample Preparation Techniques

 The type of sample preparation required depends on the nature of the sample.
-Most samples submitted to forensic laboratories are usually powdered material.
-Two options are available for powdered samples including:
+Most samples submitted to The Idaho State Police forensic laboratories are usually powdered material.
+Direct analysis via a FTIR with a ATR attachment